California governor proposes extending nuclear plant's life - KESQ

 PG&E CEO Patricia “Patti” Poppe told investors in a call last month that state legislation would have to be enacted by September to open the way for PG&E to reverse course.

-PG&E, which has long said the plant is seismically safe, hasn’t said much about whether it will push to extend operations beyond 2025.
-It is assessing that possibility while continuing to plan for closing and dismantling the plant “unless those actions are superseded by new state policies,” PG&E spokesperson Suzanne Hosn said in a statement.
+PG&E, which has long said the plant is seismically safe, has not said much about whether it will push to extend operations beyond 2025.
+The company is assessing that possibility while continuing to plan for closing and dismantling the plant “unless those actions are superseded by new state policies,” PG&E spokesperson Suzanne Hosn said in a statement.

 PG&E also would have to obtain a new operating license from the Nuclear Regulatory Commission to run beyond 2025.

 With so many pending issues and little time, “it is rushed.
-It does not make sense,” said David Weisman, legislative director of the Alliance for Nuclear Responsibility, an advocacy group.
+It does not make sense,” Weisman said.

-“The plant can’t run a day longer than the NRC license,” which expires in August 2025, Weisman added.
+“The plant can’t run a day longer than the NRC license,” which expires in August 2025, he added.

 Newsom’s push for a longer run for the reactors doesn’t square easily with his assessment in 2016, when as lieutenant governor he supported the closure agreement as part of the State Lands Commission.